Stream: Design Space Exploration of Layer-Fused DNNs on Heterogeneous Dataflow Accelerators: Communication Memory-aware Latency Analysis with

-\section{Validation}
+Once all input tensors $T_I$ required for $\revv{CT}_i$ are present, the \revv{CT} is scheduled at available time $t_j$ of core $j$ plus the potential delays due to transfers $\Sigma \Delta t$.
+The priority of the input tensors is decreased, and the output tensor $T_O$ is initialized in the memory manager.

+\subsection{Validation}

-\textbf{Goals.} Stream is deployed to model the behavior of SotA taped-out architectures in order to demonstrate it's modelling flexibility and quantify its modelling accuracy compared to the targets' performance measurements.
+Stream is deployed to model the behavior of three SotA taped-out HW architectures, in order to demonstrate its modeling flexibility and to quantify its \commname latency modeling and memory footprint accuracy, compared to that of their measured system performance.